Who is Duncan Long?

 The following is an excerpt from a recent interview I did with a college student:

-You are a writer as well as an artist -
+You are a writer as well as a book cover artist -

 Well, I've been drawing since I was able to lift a pencil -

-I often wonder if my profession was “in my blood.”
+I often wonder if being a writer/illustrator was “in my blood.”
 It certainly seems so.

-I haven't ever had any formal training except for a 3-
+I haven't ever had any formal training toward being an illustrator except for a 3-

 Fortunately my dad was a skilled amateur artist who showed me how to do a lot and gave me some excellent books and magazines that got me started with oils and water colors in addition to my drawing.